peteanderson80/Up-Down-Captioner/README.md

 ### Other useful scripts

 1. `scripts/create_caption_lstm.py`
     The version of caffe provided as a submodule with this repo includes (amongst other things) a custom `LSTMNode` layer that enables sampling and beam search through LSTM layers.
 However, the resulting network architecture prototxt files are quite complicated.
-The file `scripts/create_caption_lstm.py` scaffolds out network structures, such as those in `experiments`.module: "rcnn_layers"
+The file `scripts/create_caption_lstm.py` scaffolds out network structures, such as those in `experiments`.

 2. `layers/efficient_rcnn_layers.py`
     The provided `net.prototxt` file uses a python data layer (`layers/rcnn_layers.py`) that loads all training data (including image features) into memory.
 If you have insufficient system memory use this python data layer instead, by replacing `module: "rcnn_layers"` with `module: "efficient_rcnn_layers"` in `experiments/caption_lstm/net.prototxt`.